tevador/RandomX/doc/design.md

 The small number of F register values at `1e+14` is caused by the FSCAL instruction, which significantly increases the range of the register values.

 Group E registers cover a very large range of values.
-About 2% of programs produce at least one `infinity` value.
+About 2% (6.85% for RandomX v2) of programs produce at least one `infinity` value.

 To maximize entropy and also to fit into one 64-byte cache line, floating point registers are combined using the XOR operation at the end of each iteration before being stored into the Scratchpad.